Smallwood State Park

 Smallwood State Park is a public recreation and historic preservation area located on Mattawoman Creek near Marbury, Charles County, Maryland.
 The state park preserves Smallwood's Retreat, the plantation home of former Continental Army officer and Governor of Maryland, Major General William Smallwood.
 The park's 984 acre include a marina, boat ramps, picnicking facilities, campsites, cabins, trails, and nature center.

 History

-After a succession of occupants left Smallwood's Retreat in ruins, a local citizens group organized in 1934 to see to its protection.
-Restoration took place between 1954 and the dedication of the original thirty-acre state park in 1958.
+After a succession of occupants left Smallwood's Retreat a "standing ruin", a group of local citizens organized the Smallwood Foundation to restore the historic house.
+The house and ten surrounding acres were acquired in 1938.
+In 1957, the state began property acquisition for Smallwood State Park, purchasing 323 farmland acres from three owners.
+The park saw its formal dedication in 1958, when the Smallwood Foundation transferred the ten acres containing the restored Smallwood's Retreat to the state.